 - Veggies like celery, cucumbers, and sliced peppers

 - Bacon Wrapped Pickles

 - Mini Pigs in a Blanket

-Cover and refrigerate dip for at least 1 hour for best flavor (helps seasonings soften and combine) or overnight is fine too if you want to make ahead.
-As a note, this dip can be eaten immediately, however as with all dips, its best to let chill first.
+Cover and refrigerate dip for at least 1 hour for best flavor (helps seasonings soften and combine), or overnight is fine too if you want to make ahead.
+As a note, this dip can be eaten immediately; however, as with all dips, it’s best to let it chill first.

 - Serve dip chilled, with potato chips or one of the dippers listed above.

 - Cover and refrigerate any leftover pickle dip.